MCSO MASH Unit

 As much as the MASH Unit helps animals, the animals in turn positively affect the inmates who care for them.
 Participating inmates gain life-changing opportunities to promote personal growth and achievement, maintain sobriety, improve cognitive skills, and learn from basic education services.
 It’s all done with the aim of transitioning inmates back into society as positive, functional members of the community.

-COMING SOON: A NEW MASH: BUILT WITH PURPOSE AND COMPASSION
+COMING SOON: A NEW MASH

 Ready to adopt?